cihanerdo/Izmir_Market_Price/README.md

 ## Repository Cloning

-To colne the repository, use the following command:
+To clone the repository, use the following command:

 `git clone https://github.com/cihanerdo/Izmir_Market_Price.git`